Could this be the start of a joke? “What does cutting cords of attachment have in common with counting sheep?”

 What If You’re Really Upset about a Relationship?

 - Need a restraining order from an abusive ex

 - Your child is terrified of a bully at school

 I have helped clients to solve every one of these problems.
 And more.
 But I am a professional at RES.

 If you are dealing with any of these problems, you might wish to have a session with an expert at RES.

 Isn’t that just common sense?
 A self-help book cannot possibly contain all the knowledge and skill of a professional in a field.
-RES is a sophisticated field for aura healing and transformation.
-At a professional level, many skill sets are included for energy HEALING and energy READING, plus plenty more about how to set priorities for helping a client.
+RES is a sophisticated field At a professional level, many skill sets are included for RES Energy HEALING and RES Energy READING, plus plenty more about how to set priorities for helping a client.

 So when you can do self-healing, remember this: You only get one chance to cut a cord of attachment.
 (At least if you are using the system of 12 Steps to Cut Cords of Attachment®.)

 You alone are responsible for making wise choices about when it is appropriate to seek out expert assistance.
 Meanwhile there is so much that you can do for yourself.
 Go for it!